pheymann/rest-refactoring-test/README.md

 Besides the random generation or selection of values you are also able to load data from a database, e.g. if you need existing user ids.

+For more information have a look into the [Wiki](https://github.com/pheymann/rest-refactoring-test/wiki).

 ## Get The Libraries
 You can get the core library by adding the following dependency: